Abdulmoiz-Ahmer/todo-api/README.md

 For Deployment

-- Husky pre-push to trigger test
+- Husky pre-push to trigger tests
 - CircleCI pipeline to trigger deployment on push
 - Digital Ocean Droplet